Instant Pot Apple Butter (Naturally Sweetened)

 Made in the Instant Pot, this healthy apple butter recipe is one of the quickest ways you can make this sweet treat.
 Like slow cooker apple butter, much of the work is done for you in the appliance.
 Your job?
 A few stirs as the applesauce magically transforms into butter.

-Old fashioned apple butter contains a LOT of sugar.
-It’s delicious, but sugary.
-We’ve paired it down to a handful of ingredients and added just a touch of maple syrup for a natural sweetener.
+Old-fashioned apple butter contains a LOT of sugar.
+I've pared it down to a handful of ingredients and added just a touch of maple syrup for a natural sweetener.
 That maple flavor not only sweetens the already sweet apples, but adds SO much flavor!

 Here's what you need: